Testing Causality in Scientific Modelling Software: Case Studies

 \subsubsection{Results}

-\Cref{table:smt-results} shows the results for our investigation into the effect of $I$ on $P_u$.
-The first 10 rows show the RRs associated with the experimental, SMT-style data for various values of $W$ and $H$, and the final row shows the RRs estimated using the observational, random dataset.
-These results show that both approaches identify an inconsistency between the metamorphic relations and implementation from the original study \cite{guderlei2007statistical}: for lower values of $W$, $H$, and $I$, the RR is closer to three than four, meaning our metamorphic relation is not satisfied.
+\Cref{table:smt-results} shows the results for our investigation into the effect of $I$ on $P_u$ using \Cref{eqn:pp-reg}.
+The first 10 rows show the RRs obtained via the conventional SMT approach for various values of $W$ and $H$, and the final row shows the RRs estimated using the CTF and observational data.
+The discrepancy between the regression estimations and the SMT results are likely due to \Cref{eqn:pp-reg} not including $W$ and $H$ terms, which the SMT results explicitly control for.
+However, this does not represent a biased result as \Cref{fig:pp-dag} shows there is no confounding.

+These results show that both approaches identify an inconsistency between the metamorphic relations and implementation from the original study \cite{guderlei2007statistical}: for lower values of $W$, $H$, and $I$, doubling $I$ causes $P_u$ to increase by a factor that is closer to three than four, meaning our metamorphic relation is not satisfied.
 This is a particularly interesting result since $P_u$ should be independent of $W$ and $H$.

-Furthermore, our random dataset only contains 1000 data points whereas our SMT-style dataset contains 5000, suggesting it is more economical to estimate counterfactuals than to design and execute controlled experiments.
+Furthermore, these results show that the CTF was able to identify the same discrepancy as conventional SMT, but using a fifth of the data.
+This highlights the potential of CI-led approaches to offer economical alternatives to testing techniques that depend on repeated potentially costly executions of the SUT.

-\Cref{table:width-results} shows the results for our investigation into the effect of $W$ on $P_u$.
+\Cref{table:width-results} shows the results of our investigation into the effect of $W$ on $P_u$ using \Cref{eqn:reg-pp-2} and the same random 1000 data points as for the last row of \Cref{table:smt-results}.
 Here, each row shows how $P_u$ changes when $W$ is increased from $W_{c}$ to $W_{t}$ with the intensity fixed to $I=1$.
 According to the original study \cite{guderlei2007statistical}, changes to $W$ should \emph{not cause} a change to $P_u$.
 Our results show that this property holds for all but the first row because these rows have confidence intervals that contain zero, meaning there is no statistically significant causal effect.
-However, the confidence intervals for the first row of \Cref{table:width-results} show that, when $W$ is increased from $W=1$ to $W=2$, there is a statistically significant causal effect on $P_u$ of $-7.3786$ (the intervals do not contain zero).
+However, the 95\% confidence intervals for the first row of \Cref{table:width-results} show that, when $W$ is increased from $W=1$ to $W=2$, there is a statistically significant causal effect on $P_u$ of $-7.3786$.
+Although they are wide, indicating that the causal effect is variable, the fact that they do not contain zero indicates that the effect is statistically significant.